LindaSt/BT-graph-creation/README.md

 ### Create dataset split(s)

-1. `make_datasplit_json.py`: sets up json dictionary based on an excel file
+1. `make_datasplit_json.py`: sets up json dictionary based on an excel file (currently only working for cross-validation)
    - **Input**:
     - `--output-path`: where the json files should be saved to
     - `--excel-path`: path to the excel with the data
+    - `--endpoint-name`: default is 'Need resection?'.
+Name of the column that should be used as an end-point
     - `--sheet-name`: (optional) name of the excel sheet that contains the data
-     - `--endpoints`: name(s) of the column that should be used as an end-point --> comma separated if multiple
     - `--json-path`: (optional) json file that should be extended
+    - `--cross-val`: (option) how many cross validation splits should be made (default is 1)
+    - `--seed`: (option) set a seed (default is 42)
+    - `--multiple_hotspots`: (optional) set number, if multiple hotspots are present per slide

 Excel is expected to have the following columns:
     - 'CD8 filename': name of the slide file (e.g. patient1_I_AE1_AE3_CD8)
     - 'CD8 folder: folder where the slide is saved
     - 'CD8 ID': first part of the filename (e.g patient1)